 SI.
-No. Short particulars of the Pincode Date Amount of Details of entity/a authority/benefi ciary of the property or assets(s) of the of creation CSR amount reg istered owner [including complete address property or spent CSR Name Registered and location of the property] asset(s) Registration Registration Addres Number Not App licable
+No. Pincode Date Amount of Details of entity/ ciary of the property or assets(s) of the of creation CSR amount reg istered owner [including complete address property or spent CSR Name Registered and location of the property] asset(s) Registration Address Number Not App licable